mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 This example illustrates the point I'm trying to make using strings, but the example works the same for more or less complex data structures, like objects or booleans.

-At a low string length (roughly two dozen characters), we find that the asm.js version performs marginally better in Firefox.[^asm_overhead_perf] Longer strings (just under 4KB) perform outrageously worse.
+At a low string length (roughly two dozen characters), we find that in Firefox, the asm.js version performs marginally better than the vanilla JavaScript version.[^asm_overhead_perf] Longer strings (just under 4KB) perform outrageously worse.

 [^asm_overhead_perf]: http://jsperf.com/asm-js-comm-overhead-test